luboganev/luboganev.github.io/_posts/2016-05-15-clean-architecture-pt5.md

 }
 {% endhighlight %}

-This setter is being invoked in the new _BaseDaggerActivity_, which makes sure it keeps the instance inside the Navigator always fresh.
+This setter is being called in the new _BaseDaggerActivity_, which makes sure it keeps the instance inside the Navigator always fresh.
 This way, we also prevent leaking a destroyed _Activity_, because the reference inside the _Navigator_ points always to the newest instance of the currently visible _Activity_.
 The following code snippet of _BaseDaggerActivity_ shows how this is performed.

 {% highlight java %}
 @Inject Navigator navigator;